-Fumigation with aluminum/magnesium phosphide is an integral part of managing pests of stored-product commodities.
+Fumigation with aluminum/magnesium phosphide is an integral part of managing pests of storedproduct commodities.
 If fumigation is conducted without implementation of best practices, negative human health impacts may result; environmental impacts, although of concern, are less likely and less likely to be significant than the potential impacts to human health.
 Safeguards are available and can be implemented by USAID Food for Peace (FFP) offices, Title II PVOs, and their partners to minimize potential impacts to fumigators, warehouse workers and visitors, and nearby residents.
 Section 5 of this PEA includes an analysis of the potential significant impacts, as identified in the Scoping Statement and revised by the PEA Team, and briefly describes mitigation measures to minimize potential impacts.
-Annex T-7 provides a Programmatic Environmental Mitigation & Monitoring Plan (PEMMP) with detailed mitigation and monitoring measures, recommended by the PEA Team, to minimize potential impacts.